 Employees who have been instructed to return to the workplace must conduct a self-screen questionnaire

-every day before reporting to work.
+every day before reporting to work (on-campus or remotely).
 You must be free of ANY symptoms potentially related to

 Converse College will phase in a return of staff overtime in a coordinated process to ensure appropriate

 social distancing, availability of PPE (personal protective equipment) and self-screening protocols for